Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 CriticalStrava

-Strava released its Global Heatmap — a visualization of every activity ever uploaded by its users.
-In major cities, it was a beautiful data art project.
-In Afghanistan, Syria, and Somalia, it was a classified intelligence disaster.
-Soldiers running laps around secret forward operating bases lit them up like Christmas trees on a dark map.
-Bases that didn’t officially exist were suddenly outlined in neon by jogging routes.
+Strava releases its Global Heatmap — a visualization of every activity ever uploaded.
+In cities, it looks like a cool data art project.
+In Afghanistan, Syria, and Somalia?
+Classified intelligence disaster.
+Soldiers running laps around secret forward operating bases literally drew the outlines on the map.
+Bases that didn't officially exist were right there for anyone with a browser.
+Just... right there.

-Consequence: The Pentagon scrambled to issue new fitness tracker policies.
-The DoD banned GPS-enabled devices in deployed environments.
-Every branch of the military rewrote their electronic device regulations.
+Consequence: The Pentagon issues new fitness tracker policies.
+DoD bans GPS devices in deployed environments.
+Every branch rewrites their electronic device regulations.
+Barn door, meet horse.

 2018